 Every year, about 750 million cigars are produced and sold worldwide.
-Figures not even close to cigarettes (more than 20 billion units bought – and supposedly smoked – every year): an exponential gap that makes cigars a sort of “elitist pleasure,” reserved to connoisseurs and enthusiasts.
+Figures not even close to cigarettes (more than 20 billion units bought—and supposedly smoked – every year): an exponential gap that makes cigars a sort of “elitist pleasure,” reserved for connoisseurs and enthusiasts.
 These have made the mere act of smoking a cigar the marker of a specific lifestyle that combines luxury, taste, and flair with just a pinch of culture.

 1. Cigar Cutter

 If you’re in the know about cigars, then a cigar cutter is probably familiar to you.
 A cigar cutter is a simple mechanism with an unparalleled design that fuses practicality and sophistication.
 It allows you to easily enjoy a variety of quality cigars like Rocky Patel cigars from Renegade Cigars.

 While creative designers have crafted all sorts of whimsical renditions, nothing can outshine the classic version characterized by its gleaming metal.
 This remains the favorite choice for true cigar aficionados.

 2. Pocket Lighter

 If you are in the habit of smoking when you are far from home, you must provide yourself with a lighter.
 But when it comes to cigars, you can’t settle for anything less than an item crafted explicitly for them.

 Cigar lighters were designed and painted to evoke the atmosphere of Cuba in the middle of the last century.
 And it doesn’t take this much imagination to recall the atmosphere of a Graham Greene’s or Ernest Hemingway’s novel.